Beliavsky/Fortran-Tools/README.md

 [Fortran Language Program Remodeling system (FLPR)](https://github.com/lanl/FLPR):  C++17 library for manipulating Fortran source code, from LANL.
 This package contains a "best effort" Fortran 2018 input parser for fixed and free form inputs, data structures for manipulating source code at the program unit, statement, and physical line levels, and sample applications that illustrate usage and provide some ideas as to how you could use the library.

+[fortran-migrator](https://github.com/kyungminlee/fortran-migrator):  automated type-migration tool for built specifically for high-performance computing libraries such as BLAS, LAPACK, BLACS, and ScaLAPACK, by Kyungmin Lee with Claude.
+It parses existing fixed- and free-form Fortran source code to safely convert REAL and COMPLEX types from one kind to another, automatically updating the corresponding function names to match the new precision prefixes.

 [Glasgow Fortran Source-to-Source Compiler (RefactorF4Acc)](https://github.com/wimvanderbauwhede/RefactorF4Acc): automatic refactoring tool to make Fortran code acceleration-ready, by wimvanderbauwhede and rouson.
 RefactorF4Acc's main purpose is to make legacy FORTRAN 77 acceleration-ready.
 In the process it converts FORTRAN 77 code into Fortran 95.
 In addition, RefactorF4Acc has a backend to translate modules to C/OpenCL.

 [Fortran Kernel Generator: KGen](https://github.com/NCAR/KGen): Python tool that extracts partial codes out of a large Fortran application and converts them into a standalone/verifiable/executable kernel, by Youngsung Kim and John Dennis